By Megan Hale. Last Updated 4th July 2025.

 - Arson or fire-raising.

-In order to seek compensation, you must have been injured (physically, mentally or both) during a crime of violence.
+In order to seek compensation, you must have been injured (physically, mentally, or both) during a crime of violence.
 Additionally, you could claim as a direct witness to an attack against a loved one, or if you were physically present in the immediate aftermath (not viewing footage of the incident).

 Furthermore, in addition to suffering injuries in the incident, to seek a CICA payout, you must meet the following requirements:

 - The incident must have been reported to the police.
-Your reference number will be needed when making a claim.
+Your crime reference number will be needed when making a claim.

 You can learn more about how much you may be compensated by accessing our criminal injuries compensation calculator or the CICA calculator.
 Get in touch with our helpful advisors to start your claim today.